denisenkom/go-mssqldb/doc/how-to-handle-date-and-time-types.md

 # How to Handle Date and Time Types

 SQL Server has six date and time datatypes: date, time, smalldatetime, datetime, datetime2 and datetimeoffset.
-Some of these datatypes may contain more information than others (for example, datetimeoffset is the only type that has time zone awareness), higher ranges, or larger precisions (for example, datetime2 ranges from 0001-01-01 while datetime only ranges from 1753-01-01, also, datetime2 supports up to 7 decimal digits and datetime only supports up to 3 digits).
+Some of these datatypes may contain more information than others (for example, datetimeoffset is the only type that has time zone awareness), higher ranges, or larger precisions.
 In a Go application using the mssql driver, the data types used to hold these data must be chosen carefully so no data is lost.

 ## Inserting Date and Time Data